About the Lute Rental Program

 It would be wise to involve your teacher in your choice.
-The Rental Program Administrator, Fiona Thistle, and the Rental Program Traffic Manager, James Louder, will both be happy to help you choose.
+The Lute Rental Program Director, James Louder, also will be happy to help you choose.
 Once you have settled on the instrument you would like to rent, it’s time to start…

 The Rental Process

 Please complete the online Application for Lute Rental.
-The Rental Program Administrator will verify your membership status and if all is in good order, she will send you the Rental Agreement for you to fill out and sign.
-In the meantime, the Traffic Manager will contact the Rental Program Custodian who has your lute in their care.
+The Lute Rental Program Director will verify your membership status.
+If all is in good order, he will send you the Rental Agreement for you to fill out and sign.
+In the meantime, the Director will contact the Lute Rental Program Custodian who has your lute in their care.
 The Custodian will verify the lute’s condition.
-If any maintenance is needed, (e.g. new strings) the custodian will take care of it.
+If any maintenance is needed, (e.g. new strings) the Custodian will take care of it.
+When your lute is sent it will be in proper condition for you to begin using it at once.

-When the Administrator has received your signed Rental Agreement, she will issue your invoice for the initial payment: first & last months’ rent, plus the security deposit.
-Once your payment has been received the Custodian will pack your lute and the Traffic Manager will issue the shipping order.
+When the Director has received your signed Rental Agreement, he will issue your invoice for the initial payment: first & last months’ rent, plus the security deposit.
+Once your payment has been received the Custodian will pack your lute and the Director will issue the shipping order.
 The instrument will be sent by UPS Standard, prepaid.
-The Administrator will invoice you for the shipping cost (typically between $100 and $250) once you have received the lute in good order.
+The Director will invoice you for the shipping cost (typically between $100 and $250) once you have received the lute in good order.

 Enjoy learning to play the lute!

-When the lute is shipped to you, the Traffic Manager will email you a copy of a document called Caring for Your Lute.
+When the lute is shipped to you, the Director will email you a copy of a document called Caring for Your Lute.
 You should read it carefully, for it contains important information about your instrument and your rental.
 Among other things it will included contact information for your lute’s Custodian, who will be another resource person for you.
 Instructions for the lute’s care will also be included in your lute’s case, along with a schedule of strings for that particular instrument.
 The case will contain a humidifier, a small humidistat, and one spare chanterelle, i.e. the single string for the first course.